oslabs-beta/dangoDB/README.md

 CRUD Operations

 Model.deleteMany()
+Parameters:
+- queryObject - Query to specify which documents to delete.
+- options - [optional]
+- callback - [callback]
+Returns:
+- object with property deletedCount, value number

+Deletes all of the documents that match the conditions from the DB collection.
+It returns an object with the property deletedCount, indicating how many documents were deleted.

 Model.deleteOne()
+Parameters:
+- queryObject - The query used to find matching document.
+- options [optional]
+- callback [optional]
+Return:
+- object with property deletedCount, value number

+Deletes the first document that matches the conditions from the DB collection.
+It returns an object with the property deletedCount, indicating how many documents were deleted.

 Model.find()
 Parameters:
 - queryObject - The query used to find matching documents.
-- [options] - Additional options for the operation (e.g. lean, populate, projection)
+- options - [optional] Additional options for the operation (e.g. lean, populate, projection)
-- [callback]
+- callback - [optional]
 Returns:
-- Returns all matching documents in an array.
+- All matching documents in an array.

 Returns all documents that satisfy the specified query criteria on the collection or view.

 Model.findById()
 Parameters:
-- queryObject - The query used to find matching documents, using id.
+- queryObject - The query used to find matching document, using id.
-- [options] - Additional options for the operation (e.g. lean, populate, projection)
+- options - [optional] - Additional options for the operation (e.g. lean, populate, projection)
-- [callback]
+- callback - [optional]
 Returns:
-- Returns first matching document found in database.
+- Matching document.

+Returns document that matches user provided ObjectId.

 Model.findByIdAndDelete()

-Model.findByIdAndRemove()

 Model.findByIdAndUpdate()

 Model.findOne()
+Parameters:
+- queryObject - Query used to find matching document.
+- options - [optional]
+- callback - [optional]
+Return:
+- Matching document.

+Returns first document that matches query.

 Model.findOneAndDelete()

-Model.findOneAndRemove()

 Model.findOneAndReplace()
+Parameters:
+- filter - Query used to find matching document
+- replace - User document to replace matching document at database
+- options - [optional]
+- callback - [optional]
+Return:
+- object displaying count for how many documents were upserted, matching, modified.

+Finds a matching document, removes it, and passes in user's document.
+Replacement document retains same ObjectId as original document.

 Model.findOneAndUpdate()

 Model.insertOne()
 Parameters:
-- document - user provided object to be inserted into the database.
+- document - User provided object to be inserted into the database.
 Returns:
--
+- Returns ObjectId of inserted document.

+Inserts one document into database collection.

 Model.insertMany()
+Parameters:
+- document - Array of document(s) to be inserted into database.
+- options - [optional]
+- callback - [optional]
+Return:
+- documents that passed validation.

+Insert multiple documents into database.

 Model.updateMany()
+Parameters:
+- document - query used to find document(s) to update
+- update - object containing field(s) and values to set them to
+- options - [optional]
+- callback - [optional]
+Returns:
+- object with properties upsertedId, upsertedCount, matchedCount, modifiedCount

+Updates all documents that match queryObject.
+The matching fields in the DB collection will be set to the values in the updateObject.

 Model.updateOne()
+Parameters:
+- document - query used to find document to update
+- update - object containing field(s) and values to set them to
+- options - [optional]
+- callback - [optional]
+Returns:
+- object with properties upsertedId, upsertedCount, matchedCount, modifiedCount

+Updates one document.
+The fields in the updateObject will be set to their respective values.

+SCHEMA OPTIONS

+When creating a schema, a type can be assigned to each property in string format, or an object with schema options properties.

+Schema Options
+- type - number, decimal128, stirng, boolean, objectid, UUID, date, object
+- required - true or false, specifies whether a value is required in an insert document or replacement document.
+- default - default value if no value is provided by user
+- unique - true or false, specifies whether a value will be designated as unique for the property.
+- validator - user can provide function test that values to be inserted/update need to pass before being inserted.

+User object to pass into dango.schema():

+  { name: 'string', age: 'number' }

+  { name:
+    { type: 'string', required: true, default: null, unique: true: validator: null }
+  }

+To set the type for an embedded object, create a schema for that object, and assign that schema to the property that corresponds with the object.

+addressSchema = dango.schema({ house_number: 'number', unit: 'string', street: 'string', city: 'string'});

+personSchema = dango.schema({
+  name: 'string',
+  address: addressSchema
+})

+SCHEMA GENERATOR GUI

+With dangoDB's easy to navigate web-based GUI, users can easily select schema options for each property in a schema, and generate proper schema code that can be copied and pasted directly into your project.